Travel Guide: El Nido and Puerto Princesa in 4 Days

 And guess what?
 It went ‘okay’.
 Okay means we survived and we hit our itinerary on time.
-Also, okay means there are things that can improve… as always.
+Also, okay means some things can improve… as always.

 So, in case you want to visit Palawan with a tight schedule, I will generously share with you how we did ours.